microsoft/net-offloads/quic-encryption-offload.md

 If the `QEO_DECRYPTION_STATUS` ancillary data is not present then there was no offloaded connection that matched the QUIC packet(s).

+The payload of a decryption failure is not the original payload sent on the wire, but the result of the failed decryption.
+The authentication tag at the end of the QUIC packet must not be modified.

 When QEO is used with URO, the ancillary data must correctly apply to all URO packets.
 So all coalesced QUIC packets indicated in a single URO must have the same decryption status to be indicated together.